Overview

 When a machine asks to charge you in “USD” or your “Home Currency,” choose “Charge in EUR.”
 This prevents the machine from applying a predatory exchange rate (DCC) that can cost you an extra 5–8%.

-Accessibility
+Accessibility & Safety

 At ticket kiosks, be wary of anyone offering to “help” you buy a ticket.
 They may buy a child-fare ticket but charge you full price, or swap your cash.
-Only accept help from uniformed SNCF or RATP staff or use the official “Vente” desks.
+Only accept help from uniformed SNCF or RATP staff, or use the official “Vente” desks.

 Transfer Options